tonymorris/blog/posts/2016-02-18-circumvent-the-filter.markdown

 First let's understand a little bit about "DNS."
 Suppose you have a broadband connection, such as ADSL or Cable.
 You might have this service with a provider such as Telstra or Optus.
-In your property somewhere, you will have a "ADSL modem" or a "cable modem" -- sometimes called a modem/router.
+In your home somewhere, you will have a "ADSL modem" or a "cable modem."
+Sometimes it is called a modem/router.
 When you go to a website with a name such as `google.com` or `facebook.com`, your computer asks your modem/router to *provide an internet address for that name*.
 Your modem/router will have a setting for what to do when this happens.
-Your modem/router will have a setting so that it probably then asks the same question from your service provider (such as Telstra or Optus).
+That setting will probably then ask for the internet address for the website name from your service provider (such as Telstra or Optus).
 When your service provider responds to your modem/router with the address for your desired website, that address is then sent to your computer, so now your computer knows which website address to go to.
 This happens every time you type a website name into your web browser.
 DNS is all about a **Naming System** for all this to occur.
 That's all you need to know to now understand DNS poisoning.

 The method of DNS poisoning is simply this.
 When your service provider (Telstra, Optus, whatever) sends back the website address for your website name, there is